 Should students fail or decide to postpone or withdraw from a general education course, they will be allowed an additional 12 months from the time of graduation to complete the upper-division general education courses to complete the bachelor's degree.

 Students complete didactic major course requirements at the KPSAHS campus in Richmond, California.
+Students can expect substantial off-campus study and preparation for classroom lecture and lab exercises.

 Scheduling varies based on track: